reidstidolph/128t-wireguard/README.md

 ## 128T Wireguard Setup

 This walks step by step through the setup of the Wireguard peer on a 128T router host.
+Wireguard peers will be allocated from a `10.10.128.0/24` private network.
+The 128T router wireguard peer will be `10.10.128.1`, and additional devices will be allocated private addresses from `10.10.128.2-254`.
+Sessions arriving from devices will be assigned a `Work-From-Home` tenant as they are sent from the Wireguard interface back into the 128T forwarding plane.

 ### Installation on the 128T host